Staige D. Blackford: Early and family life

 Born on January 3, 1931, in Charlottesville, Virginia, to Dr. Staige Davis Blackford Sr. (1898–1949) and Lydia Fishburne Blackford, Staige Blackford Jr. was raised in the University of Virginia (UVA) community.
 His father, a UVA graduate who had served in the U.S. Army Ambulance Service in World War I and who later directed an evacuation hospital during World War II, taught at the University of Virginia's medical school for many years until his unexpected death in 1949.
 The elder Blackford's overseas experiences, in conjunction with his medical education in the American North, likely augmented his son's racial sensitivity.
 Soon after returning home from military service in 1945, Dr. Blackford pointed out to his son that only southern blacks did not receive the respect granted to other Americans.

 Blackford attended Virginia's elite Episcopal High School, although he failed to finish a required trigonometry course and thus did not graduate, and then the University of Virginia.
 He participated in the Experiment in International Living in Madrid, living with a former Republican who had fought against Francisco Franco in the Spanish Civil War and who been imprisoned by the Franco regime for a decade.
 This experience fostered the young man's lifelong identification with underdogs.

-Blackford, a Rhodes Scholar, regarded by many of his professors as one of the university's top students, edited the student newspaper, The Cavalier Daily.
+Blackford, who was named a Rhodes Scholar in 1948, was regarded by many of his professors as one of the university's top students, edited the student newspaper, The Cavalier Daily.
 He courageously began speaking out against segregation immediately after his assumption of the paper's leadership in 1952.
 “We would have no objection ourselves to being in a class with a Negro,” he declared.
 “We do not believe a man’s intellectual ability is determined by the color of his skin.
 We do not believe an ‘aristocracy of intellect’ is composed solely of one race.
 We believe the essence of a democratic educational system to consist in allowing equal, unseparated opportunities for all men regardless of their ‘race, color, or creed.'"

-In 1958, he married Bettina Balding (1935-2014) of New York and Kentucky.
+In 1958, he married Bettina Balding (1935–2014) of New York and Kentucky.